-Fox Street 7 (RF) Limited entered into an agreement with Investec Balance Sheet Funding (IBSF), whereby IBSF would provide the credit enhancement to the residential mortgage backed security notes issues.
+Fox Street 6 (RF) Limited entered into an agreement with Investec Balance Sheet Funding (IBSF), whereby IBSF would provide the subordinated loan to the residential mortgage backed security notes issues.
+The loan bears interest at 3m Jibar (in line with the notes) plus 3.2% and is payable quarterly to extent that there is available funds.
+All unpaid interest is rolled forward to the following quarterly payment date.
+The final legal maturity of the credit enhancement is 20 May 2047.

-The principal amount of R179 621 119 credit enhancement was advanced by Investec Private Bank on 29 November 2019.
-Interest payable on the credit enhancement loan is payable on quarterly payment dates in accordance with the Priority of Payments.
+The principal amount of R20 039 716 subordinated loan was advanced by IBSF on 08 August 2018.
+Interest payable on the subordinated loan is payable on quarterly payment dates in accordance with the Priority of Payments.